What is net neutrality, why does it matter elsewhere and how might it move onto the agenda in New Zealand?

 Added to this, carriers, Vodafone and Spark sell streaming video services.
 Discrimination might benefit them.

-Vodafone’s potential merger with Sky is not dead.
-Spark has its own Lightbox service and a deal with Netflix.
-There could be a temptation or incentive to prioritise any of these.
+Vodafone’s planned merger with Sky in 2017 put NZ net neutrality back on the agenda.
+At the time Spark had its own Lightbox service and a deal with Netflix.
+More recently Sky TV started its own broadband service.
+There could be a temptation or incentive to prioritise some types of traffic in any of these cases and yet, to date, it has not been a problem.

 Fixed wireless broadband

-For now, mobile networks only carry a fraction of data traffic —well under ten percent.
+New Zealand’s mobile networks carry far less traffic than land-based data networks.
 This may yet change if fixed wireless broadband grows.

 It doesn’t serve Vodafone or Spark’s interest to discriminate in fixed-line broadband.
 If either tried to do so with fixed-line broadband, rivals would step in.
 They’d make a lot of it in their marketing.